-Under Measure BB approved by the voters of Alameda County in November 2014, the City of Fremont (City) receives a one-half percent sales tax to be used for local transportation-related expenditures.
+Under Measure BB approved by the voters of Alameda County on November 4, 2014, the City of Fremont (City) receives a one-half percent sales tax to be used for local transportation-related expenditures.
 The duration of the tax will be 30 years from the initial year of collection, which began April 1, 2015 and will expire on March 31, 2045.
-The voters also extended the Measure B one-half percent sales tax to 2045.
+The voters also extended the Measure B one-half percent sales tax to March 31, 2045 as part of the Measure BB approval.
 This resulted in a total of one percent sales tax in Alameda County dedicated to transportation expenditures.